stennety/mywebsite/index.md

 There’s something deeply fulfilling about navigating both mind and body through effort and discomfort — and coming out stronger on the other side.

-## Contact

-Feel free to reach out if you want to collaborate or chat: r.n.j@hotmail.com

-You can view or download my CV [here](cv.pdf).

----